niuiic/part-edit.nvim/README.md

 To avoid the errors above, the plugin creates a new buffer for editing selected code.

 <img src="https://github.com/niuiic/assets/blob/main/part-edit.nvim/usage.gif" />

+Notice: you have to use `PartEdit` to exit.

 ## Config